 To inadvertently add a $50 dollar mini-pack of scratchy generic tissues to the bill of their family member or dying friend, or “buy” a $12 juice box, the patient “gave” to their visiting child is not very “American-free-market” for an industry making billions in profits per year, especially while medical bills are the number one cause of families facing bankruptcy in the US.

 Non-medical items bundled into the total bill are only a small fraction of the high price Americans pay for healthcare.
-The costs of all medical procedures hidden from the public, so it is nearly impossible to price check before seeing a specialist for screening or surgery is a separate much more complicated issue.
-And it goes without saying, it is very important that medical tools and supplies not be mixed in with the cost of non-medical related medical expenses.
+The costs of all medical procedures are hidden from the public.
+It is nearly impossible to price check before seeing a specialist, going in for yearly screening or having a non elective surgery.

 Another area that could reduce the overall cost of healthcare in the US without having an adverse effect on the quality of medical care provided is how we handle medical bills.
 The entire billing process of submitting a claim, following up on submitted claims: covered, not covered or partially covered.
 Then appealing claims is a time and paperwork intensive cycle, cruel to the public.
-A redundant back and forth loop processed multiple times by offices often not on-location nor in the same system as the processor of the original claim, is a waste of the most valuable and scarce resource in the entire medical system — “labor”.
+A redundant back and forth loop processed multiple times by offices often not on-location nor in the same healthcare system as the processor of the original claim, like for example tests sent from a hospital or clinic to a laboratory.
+The insurance billing cycle is a waste of the most valuable and scarce resource in the entire medical system — “labor”.
 And in the case of healthcare, it’s the time of skilled medical practitioners, nurses and doctors that is most costly to waste.

 Revolution level battles have been fought over how to streamline funding for healthcare in other countries.
 In this area, America could benefit from evaluating how the best-ranked healthcare systems in the world spend substantially less tax revenue and provide better medical care.
 We could “copy & paste” aspects of the best national systems for billing patients and adapt other nations’ hard-earned lessons learned to accommodate our population.

-Where do we even start?
+Where do we even start with actions that will result in better and more affordable healthcare for the American people?
 This walking talking Cat-meme of a President did what she had the power to do.
 First, the Green Administration removed government healthcare coverage from Congress and all state health commissioners.
 No government healthcare plans for those responsible for the post-Affordable-Health-Care-Act provider debacle.
-They would be required to shop the private health insurance marketplace in their states until they figured out a better system to pay for healthcare for the nation.
+They would be required to shop the private health insurance marketplace in their states for themselves and their families until they figured out a better system to pay for healthcare for the nation.

 Second, she contracted the most profitable corporate tech giants to overhaul the medical records system for the Veteran Affairs Hospitals and active duty Military.
 Medical records for the VA was pretty high on the list when President Green asked for areas of improvement for the armed services on her first few weeks as Commander in Chief.